Prag8855/aab/content/guides/pension-payments-refund.md

 - [ ] **and** you are at least 67 years old
 - [ ] **and** you live anywhere in the world

-### British citizens

-You can get a pension refund if:

-- [ ] You did not work in Germany before Brexit (January 1, 2021)
-- [ ] **and** your last pension payment was more than 24 months ago
-- [ ] **and** you do not live in the [[European Union]], the United Kingdom, Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia or Turkey

-If you worked in Germany before Brexit, you can't get a pension refund,[^4] not even for your pension payments after Brexit.
-When you are 67 years old, you will get a German pension.

 ### Israeli citizens

 You can get a pension refund if:[^5]